 The CSMP study stipulates that the median values of the various sediment characteristics (grain size, TOC concentration, trace metal concentration) of impact and control sites must be contrasted against the baseline levels established in the CSMP.
 The key results of all intertidal and subtidal sediment characteristics in relation to these levels are summarised below (Table 6, Table 7).

-The majority of intertidal sediment characteristics were within allowable limits, apart from grain size proportions and TOC concentrations (Table 6).
+As in the previous season, the majority of intertidal sediment characteristics were within allowable limits, apart from grain size proportions and TOC concentrations (Table 6), both of which were below their minimum threshold values.